15 Deep Tech VCs Actually Funding Hard Tech in 2026

 Why now: Raised $245M third early-stage fund (latest disclosed) and continues portfolio expansion.
 (PR Newswire)

 How to approach: Emphasize scientific breakthrough with clear commercialization path.
-Organize research documentation with AI-powered organization.
+Organize research documentation with AI-native data rooms.

 7. The Engine (MIT)